hsheric0210/Gloom/README.md

 Use VM(VirtualBox, VMware, etc.) or Sandbox(Sandboxie, etc.) to execute the client.

+## Warnings
+* Use at your own risk
+* When publishing, don't enable 'Trim unused code' option.
+It completely breaks the WMI data collector.

+# To-do lists

+## Global
 * [x] Integrated C&C server and communicating protocol

 ## Features